-White T-shirts get a lot of attention, but let’s not forget their equally versatile counterpart: the exceedingly wearable, deceptively simple black T-shirt.
+White T-shirts get a lot of attention, but let’s not forget their equally versatile (and more slimming) counterpart: The exceedingly wearable, deceptively simple black T-shirt.
 It’s a staple that you can wear to work, the gym, and on a date.
-Plus, as Justin Vaughan, a perfumer and the founder of Ponsont, puts it, they’re the perfect high-low uniform.
-“With my black tee, I can just as easily kick it with a farmer in Virginia as I can take a meeting in the city,” he says.
+Plus, as Justin Vaughan, a perfumer and the founder of incense brand Ponsont, puts it, a black tee is the perfect high-low uniform.
+“I can just as easily kick it with a farmer in Virginia as I can take a meeting in the city,” he says.
 As is the story with all basics, the black shirt comes in many variations — and, when shopping for one, it’s important to consider the material, fit, and style.
-We talked to 22 stylish guys about their favorites, and they recommended cotton-linen blends, V-necks, crew necks with especially thin necklines (a boon), recycled T-shirts, and more.
-Here are the shirts they love most.
+We talked to 29 stylish guys about their favorites, and they recommended cotton-linen blends; recycled T-shirts; V-necks; crew necks with breathable, thin necklines; crew necks with cozy, thick necklines; and more.
+Below, their 27 favorite black T-shirts.

-Best overall black T-shirts
+Best overall men’s black T-shirt

-Best V-neck black T-shirts
+Best basic men’s black T-shirts

 “Yeah, I know.
 The blank T-shirt used by your favorite Big Cartel brand in 2016 — and also by Kanye for his the Life of Pablo merch — isn’t terribly glamorous,” says Jon Caramanica, pop critic (and former mens’ Critical Shopper) for the New York Times.
 “But these shirts, made by a 36-year-old Canadian company, have several essential elements: they’re cut wide but not in any way boxy, and with an unflappable crew neck.”
 The humble Gildan tee is also durable, according to Caramanica, and though they start out stiff, they break in nicely.
 “Run it through the wash a couple of times and the shirt’s true personality begins to emerge,” he says.